Everything About Dolphin Eyes

 5. Lens

-Even though a dolphin’s cornea is designed to take light from water, the lens can adapt to the abrupt change from water to air by moving back and forth in the eye, enabling the dolphin to concentrate nearly as effectively in the air as it does in water.
+Even though a dolphin’s cornea is designed to take light from water, the lens can adapt to the abrupt change from water to air by moving back and forth in the eye, enabling the dolphin to concentrate nearly as effective in the air as it does in water.

 The lens is nearly solely responsible for light refraction and image focusing on the retina in dolphins.